 How has Coronavirus affected foreign exchange markets?

-The full impact of COVID-19 is an unknown but its influence on the FX market to date has been significant.
-Inside two weeks GBP/USD has been as low as 1.14 from 1.31.
+The full impact of COVID-19 is unknown but its influence on the FX market to date has been significant.
+Within two weeks, GBP/USD has been as low as 1.14 from 1.31.
 This week the pairing fell to lows unseen since 1985.
-The USD is traditionally a safe haven currency in times of crisis, but the 12 percent collapse in sterling has been dramatic.
+The USD is traditionally a safe haven currency in times of crisis, but the 12 per cent collapse in sterling has been dramatic.